MacaDaca88/RFID-SOLAR-ALARM/readme.txt

 10yrs ago we could leave our house unlocked.....................

-Not anymore we live in world today the is full of THEIFS and SCAMMERS.
+Not anymore we live in world today that is full of THEIFS and SCAMMERS.

 I am puting my effort in the world to help others by protecting there assests.